 An Arab man told my younger sister and me that we were “expensive”–meaning, by traditional Middle Eastern standards, that he thought we were worth many camels.
-This appraisal became something of a joke in our American social circle and so, when I finally succumbed to the pressure to start a blog just for fun, as a platform for my essays, the title was a given…
+This appraisal became something of a joke in our American social circle and so, when I finally succumbed to the pressure to start a blog, the title was a given…

-Shalom.
-I’m a farmer’s daughter (who hates contemporary country music), a bookkeeper, a journalist, a content writer, and a lover of all things Biblical.
+Hi.
+I’m a farmer’s daughter (who doesn’t like country music), a bookkeeper, a journalist, and a lover of all things Biblical.
 I answer to many names, some of them wildly misleading (Em Gem, Shorty, Cinderella, Two Bits, Emmeline, Half Pint, Flint, Amelia Bedelia).
-My Irish brother-in-law calls me The Second Wife when he wants me to make him a cup of tea, and my niece called me Mama when she was a baby.
+My brother-in-law calls me The Second Wife when he wants me to make him a cup of tea, and my niece called me Mama when she was a baby.
 You can guess why the IT guy calls me Grandma when I ask for technical support.

 Hope you leave richer.